ProfessorChill/crypto-com-api/README.md

 ## Usage

-This library is very early in development and should only be used as a proof as concept right now.
+This library is very early in development and should only be used as a proof of concept right now.

 With that said, refer to `tests` to see examples of usage until `examples` are created.